 THIBODAUX – Nicholls State University will continue to permit public parking in designated areas on the Thibodaux campus during the upcoming carnival season.
 Free parking and pay-to-park services are available.

-- Free parking – Parade-goers can park their vehicles in one of the interior campus parking lots – just a short walk from the parade route (no campers allowed in these lots).
+- Free parking – Parade-goers can park their vehicles at no charge in one of the interior campus parking lots not directly along the parade route.
+There are no campers allowed in these lots.

-- Pre-paid seasonal reserved parking passes – Parade-goers can reserve premium parking spaces adjacent to the parade route for campers, cars or trucks for the entire 2010 carnival season – $50 per car or truck and $200 per camper.
+- Pre-paid seasonal reserved parking – Parade-goers can reserve premium parking spaces adjacent to the parade route for campers, cars or trucks for the entire 2012 Mardi Gras season.
+The costs are $50 per car/truck/van and $200 per camper (includes one vehicle per camper).

-- Parade-day paid parking – Parade-goers can park their cars or trucks in designated lots adjacent to the parade route – $10 per day per vehicle (no campers allowed in these lots).
+- Parade-day paid parking – Parade-goers can park their car/truck/van in designated lots adjacent to the parade route.
+The cost is $10 per day per vehicle, and is available on a first-come, first-serve basis.
+There are no campers allowed in these lots.

 Lots designated for reserved paid parking include:

-- Lot 7, located across Madewood Drive from Gouaux Hall, reserved for campers only;
+- Lot 7, located across from Gouaux Hall on Madewood Drive (between Ellender and Ayo halls on Audubon Drive), is reserved for camper parking only;

-- Lot 20, located across Audubon Drive from Babington Hall, and Lot 19, located between Audubon Drive and the Max Charter School, both reserved for cars and trucks; and
+- Lot 20, located across from Babington Hall on Audubon Drive, and Lot 19, located between Audubon Drive and the Max Charter School, are reserved for cars, trucks and vans; and

-- Lot 6, located on Audubon Drive between the James Alumni House and Scholars Hall, reserved for overflow campers, cars and trucks.
+- Lot 6, located on Audubon Drive between the Alumni House and Scholars Hall, is reserved for overflow camper parking, cars, trucks and vans.

 University Police ask that all campus visitors adhere to normal parking courtesies, such as observing handicapped zones, no parking zones and reserved parking spaces, as some Nicholls employees work after normal business hours.